Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History

 ## Version 1.0
+### Version 1.0.6.2
+- Small Fix on audio:
+    - Fixed problem with game music not playing
+    - Got walking/running sounds to play but they were very inconsistent and dont work most of the time

 ### Version 1.0.6.1
-- Broke, then - partially - fixed, audio manager
+- Broke, then - partially - fixed, audio manager:
     - Only Main Menu music and Dash sound effects will play

 ### Version 1.0.6